Improving instrumental variable estimators with post-stratification: Simulation Study

 \subsubsection{Variance reduction}

 We next examine which factors drive the degree of improvement in the standard errors.
-Because the ``Within'' approach ($IV_w$) is generally superior (smaller SEs) or the same as ``Across'' ($IV_a$), we primarily focus on the within estimator and calculate the ratio of its variance to the unstratified estimator for each simulation scenario.
-A ratio of 75\%, for example, would represent a 25\% reduction in the variance if one post-stratifies using $IV_{w}$ vs. the unstratified IV.
-Figure~\ref{fig:variance_ratio_plot} shows that stratifying by covariate predictive of $Y$ (outcome) or $C$ (compliance status) both help.
+To contextualize the uncertainty, we compare the standard error of $IV_a$ and $IV_w$ to the unstratified standard error for each simulation scenario.
+A ratio of 75\% for $IV_{w}$, for example, would represent a 25\% reduction in the variance if one post-stratifies using $IV_{w}$ vs. using the unstratified IV.
+Figure~\ref{fig:variance_ratio_plot} shows that stratifying by a covariate predictive of $Y$ (outcome) or $C$ (compliance status) both help.
 It is clear that using covariates predictive of outcome can substantially improve precision.
-For covariates predictive of compliance, gains are largest in the cases of low compliance and smaller sample sizes.
-This is driven by dropping strata with 0 estimated compliers; see the second row for $IV_a$ that show no real gains of compliance.
+For covariates predictive of being a complier, gains are largest in the cases of low compliance and smaller sample sizes.
+This is driven by dropping strata with 0 estimated compliers; see the second row for $IV_a$ that show no real gains of compliance-predictive covariates for $IV_a$ (and thus, by extension 2SLS).

-For $IV_w$, we actually see a benefit when the covariate is neither predictive of compliance status nor outcome, when $\pi_c$ and sample size is low (see top left of figure).
+For $IV_w$, we actually see a benefit even when the covariate is neither predictive of compliance status nor outcome, when $\pi_c$ and sample size is low (see top left of figure).
 This stems from the benefits of dropping those strata with no observed compliers, which adds substantial stability to the estimator, providing benefits well beyond the bias incurred.
 We unpack this surprising finding in the supplementary materials.
 It is related to the discussion of why a complier-predictive covariate fails to provide much gains for 2SLS, which we discuss further in Section~\ref{sec:complier_predictive_covariate}